kitsteam/pictosearch/README.md

 resulting web server is listing on port 8070 (http://localhost:8070/).

 ### Wordpress
-The easiest way to install this plugin is to download the [latest release] and extract it to `YOUR_WP_INSTALL/wp-content/plugins/`.
+The easiest way to use this application as plugin is to download the [latest release] and extract it to `YOUR_WP_INSTALL/wp-content/plugins/`.
 If you like to use the latest development version you have to download or clone this repo and compile all dependencies.
 On Linux you can use the following commands: